Crans-Montana: Historic population

 The historical population is given in the following chart:

 Heritage sites of national significance

 The Roches des Fées and the Hotel Bella Lui are listed as Swiss heritage site of national significance.

 Climate

 Crans Montana has a warm summer humid continental climate, (Dfb) according to the Köppen climate classification.
 Between 1981 and 2010 Montana had on average 101 days of rain or snow per year and received on average 692 mm of precipitation.
 Crans Montana has fairly evenly distributed precipitation throughout the year, as is common in this type of climate.
 As with other locations in the canton of Valais, annual precipitation rates are quite low due to its location in the rain shadow of some of the tallest mountains in the Alps.

 Transport

-The Funiculaire Sierre–Montana–Crans leads from Montana to Sierre, next to the Sierre/Siders railway station.
+The Funiculaire Sierre–Montana–Crans leads from Montana to Sierre, next to the Sierre/Siders railway station, allowing for rail access to Geneva Airport and Brig via the InterRegio.

+Sports

+Winter sports

+Crans-Montana is a prominent ski resort that developed from the early 20th century (in the Crans-sur-Sierre area) and specializes in alpine skiing.
+It has hosted the 1987 World Championships, the 2011 Junior World Championships, and numerous stages of the Alpine Skiing World Cup and the European Cup.
+The resort offers approximately 140 km of slopes.